hieuvp/learning-terraform/terraform-and-packer/using-packer-for-building-custom-amis/README.md

 <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-instance-store.html>

+- Launch EBS-Backed Instances from Instance Store-Backed AMIs?
+How?
+Is it possible?
+- Try from AWS Console
+- More likely the answer is NO
+- How about tutorial converting Instance Store AMI to EBS AMI
+- Instance cannot be stopped, (color grayed out)

 ### EBS-Backed AMIs

 > To create an Amazon EBS-backed Linux AMI,
 > start from an instance that you've launched from an existing Amazon EBS-backed Linux AMI.

 <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-ebs.html>

+- Launch Instance Store-Backed Instances from EBS-Backed AMIs?
+How?
+Is it possible?
+- Try from AWS Console
+- More likely the answer is NO
+- How about tutorial converting EBS AMI to Instance Store AMI
+- Instance can be stopped.

 ## Packer Practices